federicomariamassari/udacity-dand/projects/p3/dand-p3-wrangle-openstreetmap.md

   <tag k="cuisine" v="pizza" />
 </node>
 ```
-Therefore, I extracted the boundary coordinates (i.e., minimum and maximum latitude and longitude) from the set of tags having the `<tag k="addr:city" v="Milano" />` line, and mapped out all eateries within the boundaries (_Figure 3.B_):
+Therefore, I extracted the boundary coordinates (i.e., minimum and maximum latitude and longitude) from the set of tags with the string `<tag k="addr:city" v="Milano" />`, and mapped out all eateries within the boundaries (_Figure 3.B_):
 <table>
   <tr>
       <td align="center" colspan="2"><b>Figure 3: Eateries in Milan</b></td>